electron/electron/docs/api/base-window.md

 ### Instance Methods

-Objects created with `new BrowserWindow` have the following instance methods:
+Objects created with `new BaseWindow` have the following instance methods:

 **Note:** Some methods are only available on specific operating systems and are labeled as such.